 The electrical panel is the heart of your home’s electrical system.
 The panel connects to the power lines and brings current to the circuits in your home.
-The panel also contains the circuit breakers which prevent overloads.
+The panel also contains circuit breakers which prevent overloads.

 Lack of maintenance is one of the top reasons why these electrical panels require repairs.
 The homeowner might find an older system constantly in need of fixing, which can become expensive.
+They may have also been asked to replace the panel as part of a home inspection.

 How Do I KNOW That I Need A New Electrical Panel?